ADVISORY EU-SUMMIT/BALKANS

-TIRANA, ALBANIA - Arrivals, roundtable meeting and family photo of the officials during the EU-Western Balkans Summit
+TIRANA, ALBANIA - Plenary session with officials during the EU-Western Balkans Summit

 SCHEDULE: